ansible/ansible-documentation/docs/docsite/rst/dev_guide/developing_modules_documenting.rst

 =====================

 * After the shebang and UTF-8 encoding lines, add a `copyright line <https://www.linuxfoundation.org/blog/copyright-notices-in-open-source-software-projects/>`_ with the original copyright holder and a license declaration.
-* The license declaration should be one line ONLY, not the full GPL prefix.:
+* The license declaration should be one line ONLY, not the full GPL prefix, as follows:

 .. code-block:: python